jackmadethat/gordon-ui-modern/README.md

 ## About

 This repo is my attempt at updating the excellent Gordon-UI for the modern toolchain without using Docker or modifying the core code/functionality.
 Tested working with Windows 10.
+As it relies on older and deprecated packages, stability is not a guarantee.

 ## Links
 - [Gekko Trading Bot](https://github.com/askmike/gekko)